MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 description: "Learn how to set up OIDC authentication in SharePoint Server using RSA public keys with Microsoft Entra ID."
 ---

-# Set up OIDC authentication using RSA public keys
+# Set up OIDC authentication in SharePoint Server using RSA public keys

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]